betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 does not require them to download or install any new software.
 This is typically possible only if they connect through a web browser.
 Even then, some vendor's products may require a browser extension to be downloaded.
-In addition, this approach also typically means that such a participant have limited functionality.
-For example, they may not be able to share content from their browser.
+In addition, this approach also typically means that such a participant has limited functionality.
+For example, they may not be able to host a meeting as a presenter and share content from their browser.

 ### High definition video